New Jersey Cannabis Wholesaler License

 The New Jersey Cannabis Regulatory Commission’s (CRC) decision to exclusively accept certain marijuana licenses from social equity applicants on September 27, 2023.

 The window to start applying for a license in New Jersey is getting closer, so now it’s the perfect time to start preparing for the endeavor.
 Take into consideration that the licensing application can be tricky and confusing, that’s why you should always contact a professional to help you with your application.

 What is a New Jersey Cannabis Wholesaler License

-A Class 3 Cannabis Wholesaler License is a legal document that allows its owner to purchase or otherwise obtain, store, sell or otherwise transfer, and transport, cannabis items for the purpose of resale or other transfer to either another cannabis wholesaler or to a cannabis retailer, but not to consumers.
+A Class 3 Cannabis Wholesaler License is a legal document that allows its owner to purchase or otherwise obtain, store, sell or otherwise transfer, and transport, cannabis items from a cultivator or other cannabis businesses for the purpose of resale or other transfer to either another cannabis wholesaler or to a cannabis retailer, but not to consumers.

 A cannabis wholesaler shall have a Class 3 Cannabis Wholesaler license issued by the Cannabis Regulatory Commission (CRC) for the premises at which cannabis items are warehoused.

 The commission shall determine the maximum number of licenses, of which at least 35 percent shall be conditional licenses and at least 10 percent of the total number of licenses and conditional licenses shall be designated for and only issued to microbusinesses.
 Providing there exist qualified applicants, the commission shall issue a sufficient number of licenses to meet the market demands of the State.

 RELATED POST: NEW JERSEY CONDITIONAL CANNABIS LICENSE